raillogistic/rail-django-graphql/docs/examples/configuration-management-examples.md

 )
 ```

-This comprehensive guide demonstrates how to effectively use the Configuration Management system in django-graphql-auto for various scenarios, from basic environment setup to advanced monitoring and A/B testing.
+This comprehensive guide demonstrates how to effectively use the Configuration Management system in rail-django-graphql for various scenarios, from basic environment setup to advanced monitoring and A/B testing.